pfsense/docs/source/development/requesting-new-pfsense-features.rst

 Requesting New pfSense Features
 ===============================

-There are several ways to influence the development of pfSense.

-#.
-Write the functionality and submit a merge request on `github <https://github.com/pfsense>`__
+First, submit a feature request on the |issue_tracker|.
+If it is approved, write the functionality and submit a pull request to the applicable |repo_link|.
-#.
-Start a `bounty on the forum <https://forum.netgate.com/category/30/bounties>`__
-#.
-Submit a feature request at https://redmine.pfsense.org